Research and Links

 -

-- Early and continuous screening: Systematic screenings for special health care needs beginning early in a child’s life have the potential to reduce long-term consequences of some chronic conditions.
-Such screenings help identify problems early and can provide an opportunity to assess the needs and strengths of families, as part of providing tailored and family-centered care (3, 4).
+- Early and frequent screening: Regular screenings for special health care needs beginning early in a child's life have the potential to reduce long-term consequences of some chronic conditions, highlighting the urgency for equitable access to early identification and intervention services (8).

-For more information, see kidsdata.org’s Research & Links section and LPFCH's program for Children with Special Health Care Needs.
+For more information, see kidsdata.org’s Research & Links section or visit Lucile Packard Foundation for Children's Health.

 Sources for this narrative: